revarbat/TikiBot/README.md

 TikiBot
 =======
 Touchscreen BarBot software for auto-dispensing mixed drinks.
+Runs under Linux on a Raspberry Pi or Udoo, using DC motor controllers over I2C, to activate pumps and valves to dispense ingredients.

 TikiBot Lives!
 It was a great success at my friend's Tiki themed party.